The Dragon Guards the Lover: Why Sovereignty Must Precede Connection

 You aren’t broken.
 You’re protecting yourself from a structural failure.

-The truth is this: Love is only safe when your Sovereignty is secure.
+The truth is this: Love is safest when your Sovereignty is secure enough to stay present.

 The Axis of Being: Vertical Before Horizontal

-In Path of the Dragon, we map the architecture of a stable self as the Axis of Being—a Living Cross where two directions meet at a single, lived center:
+The architecture of a stable self can be understood as the Axis of Being—a Living Cross where two directions meet at a single, lived center:

 - The Vertical Axis (Earth ↔︎ Cosmos): Your internal coherence.
 It roots in the Form Body (Earth) and opens to the Void Body (Sky/Source).
 It is your spine, your dignity, and your solitude.